Un Chien Andalou

-Un Chien Andalou is barely seventeen minutes long, features mutilation, dismemberment and lots of insects.
-Yet, it is one of the most influential films ever made.
+This film lasts seventeen minutes, features mutilation, insects and dismemberment.
+Yet it is one of the most influential ever made.

 If the dream sequence is a crutch for many dull thrillers, horrors and mysteries, what makes a good one?
 One that challenges and stretches cinematic language.

-Best known for his crime dramas, Martin Scorsese’s adaptation of Edith Wharton’s romantic novel, The Age of Innocence is one of his most incisive works.
+Best known for his crime dramas, Martin Scorsese’s adaptation of Edith Wharton’s romantic novel is one of his most incisive works.

 The films that really changed the course of cinema are often ones few people have seen.

-Divorce is traumatic enough without Hollywood feeling the need to laugh at it.
-But Danny DeVito’s deliciously dark comedy brought career highs from his cast.
+Divorce is traumatic enough we hardly need to laugh at it.
+But this deliciously dark comedy brought career highs from all involved.

 It’s called The Fabulous Baker Boys, but it was Michelle Pfeiffer’s Oscar nominated performance that earned the film its adjective.